UK Visa Guide

 Students enjoy freedom in that, they do not have to study full time and there is no requirement for the course to lead to an approved qualification.

-However, Student Visitors are more restricted than their Tier 4 General Student counterparts in the following ways:
+However, Short Term students are more restricted than their Tier 4 General Student counterparts in the following ways:

 - they will not be allowed to do any work or work placement (even if it is part of a course, or is unpaid)